Module Manager needs ability to install modules needed by KARs

 The topic of what to do for headless executions, discussed above, remains open.

-#13 Updated by jianwu jianwu over 7 years ago
+#13 Updated by jianwu jianwu about 10 years ago

 My current tests are still the same.
 With GUI, Kepler in trunk can identify missing modules and download needed modules through user interaction.
 In command line, it will show WARNING message about missing modules and can execute with '-force' option.